ImageMagick/MagickCache/README.md

 To be effective, make your passkey at least 8 characters in length.
 Don't lose your passkey.
 Without it, you will be unable to identify, delete, or expire content in your cache.

+To reduce latency and increase efficiency, we recommend you create your digital media repository on a solid-state drive (SSD).

 You only need to create a MagickCache once to store upwards of billions of images, video, audio, and metadata.
 You can, however, create more than one MagickCache with different paths.

 Once the MagickCache is created, you will want to populate the cache with content that includes images, video, audio, or metadata.